-- 10.7.
-Parents of a summer born child may at the same time as making an application to the Local Authority for a Reception place in the child's normal age group, make a request of the school's Governing Board that the child may apply the next year to be admitted to the Reception Class in the September following the child's 5th birthday instead.
+- (a) Parents of a summer born child may, at the same time as making an application to the Local Authority for a Reception place in the child's normal age group, make a request of the school's Governing Board that the child may apply the next year to be admitted to the Reception Class in the September following the child's 5th birthday instead.
 The request should be made in writing to the Chair of the Governing Board of the school, via the school office, setting out the reasons for the request.
-The Governing Board will make its decision on the basis of the individual circumstances of each case and in the best interests of the child concerned and will set out clearly the reasons for the decision. - 10.7.1.
-If the Governing Board agrees to the parents request, the existing application for a Reception place may be withdrawn and the parent must then make a new application for a place in Reception as part of the main admissions round the following year, which will be considered against the normal oversubscription criteria (and there is no guarantee of a place being offered at this school at that stage) - 10.7.2.
-If the Governing Board does not agree to the parent's request, the parent must decide whether to accept any offer of a place for the normal age group, or to refuse it and make an in-year application for admission to Year 1 for the September following the child's fifth birthday (when, again, there is no guarantee of a place being available at this school) - 10.7.3.
+The Governing Board will make its decision on the basis of the individual circumstances of each case and in the best interests of the child concerned and will set out clearly the reasons for the decision. - (b) If the Governing Board agrees to the parent's request, the existing application for a Reception place may be withdrawn and the parent must then make a new application for a place in Reception as part of the main admissions round the following year, which will be considered against the normal oversubscription criteria (and there is no guarantee of a place being offered at this school at that stage). - (c) If the Governing Board does not agree to the parent's request, the parent must decide whether to accept any offer of a place for the normal age group, or to refuse it and make an invear application for admission to Year 1 for the September following the child's fifth birthday (when, again, there is no guarantee of a place being available at this school). - 12.2.3.
 The admission authority (Governing Board) will expect parents to provide information in support of their request without it they are unlikely to be able to make a decision on the basis of the circumstances of the case.
-This can include professional evidence (e.g. from a speech and language therapist) but there is no requirement for professional evidence. - 10.8.
+This can include professional evidence (e.g. from a speech and language therapist) but there is no requirement for professional evidence. - 12.2.4.
 Once a child has been admitted to the school it is for the headteacher to decide how best to educate them.
-In some cases it may be appropriate for a child who has been admitted out of their normal age group to be moved to the normal age group, but in other it will not.
-The headteacher will consult with the parents in making these decisions. - 10.9.
-Where a child has been admitted to St Andrew's out of their normal age group the parent will need to apply again to request admission out of the normal age group when they transfer to middle (or other) school. - 10.9.1.
-The decision made by our admission authority (Governing Board) is not binding on any other admission authority (future schools) and therefore it is not automatically guaranteed that the request for admission out of age group will be granted by the receiving school - 10.9.2.
-St.Andrew's school will provide supporting evidence where appropriate but do not have the power to change any decisions made. - 10.9.3.
+In some cases it may be appropriate for a child who has been admitted out of their normal age group to be moved to the normal age group, but in others it will not.
+The headteacher will consult with the parents in making these decisions. - 12.3.
+Where a child has been admitted to St Andrew's out of their normal age group the parent will need to apply again to request admission out of the normal age group when they transfer to middle (or other) school. - 12.3.1.
+A decision made by one admission authority in respect of admission of a child out of their normal age group is not binding on any other admission authority.
+Therefore, a child educated out of their normal age group at this school may not be accepted out of their normal age group when moving to a different school or from first to middle school. - 12.3.2.
+The school will provide supporting evidence where appropriate but do not have the power to change any decisions made.

+12.4.
 Parents statutory right of appeal against a decision to refuse admission does not apply if the child is offered a place at the school but it is not in the parent's preferred age group.

-If parents are considering submitting an application for their child to be admitted into a class outside of their normal age group, it is strongly recommended that they read the DFE guidance to be found at: https://www.gov.uk/government/publications/summer-born-children-school-admission
+If parents are considering submitting an application for their child to be admitted into a class outside of their normal age group, it is strongly recommended that they read the DFE guidance to be found at: